Sjord/Sjord.github.io/_posts/2018-09-23-impact-of-cyberattack.md

 ## Possible negative results of a hack

 A company that gets hacked experiences many cost factors.
 It takes work to recover from the hack.
 Users may lose trust in the company and take their business elsewhere.
-Later on in this article we will look at these possible damages from a hack:
+In this article we will look at these possible damages from a hack:

 * cost of investigating the hack;
 * cost of reinstalling systems and otherwise recovering technically;
 * brand damage and loss of sales;
 * lost revenue due to denial of service;
-* loss of intelectual property or valuable data;
+* loss of intellectual property or valuable data;
 * legal defense;
 * fines.